Leah Messer’s Bombshell ‘Teen Mom 2’ Storyline: Sister Victoria Pregnant With Third Baby After Costa Rica Trip

 Leah Messer has been appearing on Teen Mom 2 for nearly a decade.
-The mom-of-three is set to return to the show for an all-new season airing Tuesday, September 10 on MTV and a new report from Us Weekly reveals just what Leah’s storyline will entail.
-As it turns out, a big part of her story will focus on her sister Victoria Messer’s third pregnancy.
+The mom-of-three is set to return to the show for an all-new season airing Tuesday, September 10, on MTV and a new report from Us Weekly reveals just what Leah’s storyline will entail.
+As it turns out, a big part of her story will focus on sister Victoria Messer’s third pregnancy.

 A source close to the reality show star spoke to the site and revealed that Victoria has been filming with Leah for the new season.
 However, while Victoria has appeared on the show with her sister in the past, this season it seems like she may play a bigger role in Leah’s storyline than she has in the past.

 “Victoria is pregnant.
-The dad is from the trip that Leah and her sister went on to Costa Rica with Kailyn Lowry.”
+The dad is from the trip that Leah and her sister went on to Costa Rica with Kailyn Lowry,” the source said.

 Fans may recall that earlier this year, Leah Messer and Kailyn Lowry traveled to Costa Rica for a vacation.
 It turns out that Leah’s sister went with them and that is where she met the father of her third child.
 The source said that Victoria and the man had an “instantaneous connection.”